envico801/clean-code-javascript/anki/README.md

 const $ = new DOMTraverser({
   rootNode: document.getElementsByTagName("body"),
-  animationModule() {}, // Most of the time, we won't need to animate when traversing.
+  animationModule() {}, // Forced to provide animation module even if not needed
   // ...
 });
 ```